Which Type of Water Heater Is Best for Your Home?

 Electric Heat Pump Water Heater Maintenance

 For an electric heat pump water heater to operate at peak level, its air filters must be cleaned regularly.
 Over time, sediment and dirt can build up inside the water tank, which may require you to flush it from time to time.
 This is a relatively simple task that most homeowners can complete without the expense of a pro.
 Otherwise, recommended maintenance is no different than with a conventional storage water heater.

 Solar Water Heaters

 A free and limitless energy source—the sun—powers solar water heaters, which are practical in any climate.
 This type of water heater features two parts: a solar collector and an insulated storage tank.
-Sometimes, the unit installs on the roof; other times, in the yard.
+Sometimes, the unit is installed on the roof, and other times it’s set-up in the yard.

-- Direct circulation systems: A pump circulates water through solar collectors and into a storage tank (suitable for regions with no extreme cold).
+- Direct circulation systems.
+A pump circulates water through solar collectors and into a storage tank (suitable for regions with no extreme cold).

-Passive solar water heating systems are less expensive, and there are two basic types…
+Passive solar water heating systems are less expensive, and there are two basic solar water heater types.

-- Integral collector storage systems: Solar collectors in the storage tank heat the stored water, which then flows into the home’s plumbing via gravity.
+- Integral collector storage systems.
+Solar collectors in the storage tank heat the stored water, which then flows into the home’s plumbing via gravity.

 Solar Water Heater Maintenance